HL7/fhir-pacio-adi/input/pagecontent/use_cases.md

 ##### Use Case 2 Description

 <p>
-In Use Case 2, the Content Creator/Custodian that has created advance directive information will share the FHIR resource with a Content Receiver where a FHIR API is supported which enables the advance directive information to be stored.
+In Use Case 2, the Content Creator/Custodian will share advance directive information with a Content Receiver using a FHIR API.
 </p>

 ##### Use Case 2 Actor Transition Diagram